 - a.
-No more than five percent of the Plan's assets may be invested in the common or capital stock of any single corporation. - b.
-The Plan's investment in the common stock of any single corporation shall not exceed three percent of such corporation's outstanding common or capital stock.
+No more than 5.0% of the Plan's assets may be invested in the common or capital stock of any single corporation. - b.
+The Plan's investment in the common stock of any single corporation shall not exceed 3.0% of such corporation's outstanding common or capital stock.